 After taking care of loved ones, many people leave gifts in their Wills for the charities and causes they have supported or admired over the years.
-Leaving a gift in your Will to the Foundation for National Parks & Wildlife is one of the most effective ways you can support long-term conservation.
+Leaving a gift in your Will to the Foundation for National Parks & Wildlife is one of the most effective ways you can support conservation.
+Providing a gift for a charity through your Will is also known as a ‘bequest’.
 Is this something you would like to consider?

 Your legacy can do so much...